 2. Replace `B:B` with the range of the first column you want to compare.

 3. Replace `B2` with the cell reference of the first value in the second column you want to compare.
-(See Also: How Do I Hide A Row In Google Sheets)
+(See Also: How To Paste Images In Google Sheets)

 4. Drag the formula down to apply it to all rows in the column.